microsoft/flamegrill/packages/website/content/docs/overview/getting-started.md

 1. [Install Flamegrill](../installation)

-2. Find / Create an Output Directory
+2. Create an Output Directory

 Flamegrill will create file output, so find or create a directory from which to run flamegrill.

-3. Run Flamegrill against App
+3. Run Flamegrill

 Modifying the path as appropriate, run flamegrill against `dist/index.html` generated with the build above: